Alcohol and Erectile Dysfunction: Understanding the Connection and how it affects sexually

 How Can Drinking Cause ED?

-Now that we know alcohol is a direct risk factor for erectile dysfunction, you might be wondering, how exactly does alcohol cause it?
+Now that we know alcohol is a direct risk factor for erectile dysfunction, you might be wondering, how exactly does alcoholism cause erectile dysfunction?
 Alcohol does it by affecting major systems in the body which are responsible for day to day sexual function.

-- Poor blood flow and heart health: Healthy erections need healthy blood flow.
-Alcohol creates problems with blood circulation, including to the penis.
+Healthy erections require healthy blood flow.
+Alcohol damages blood vessels and create problems with blood circulation, including to the penis.
 When blood doesn’t flow properly, it becomes harder to get or maintain an erection [3].

 Will Cutting Back On Alcohol Improve My ED?